Georgetown District Of Columbia, USA Travel Guide

 Look for contrasting light, especially in early morning or late afternoon, for best results.

-Georgetown's charm extends to its quieter side streets and historic alleyways, often overlooked by first-new visitors.
+Georgetown's charm extends to its quieter side streets and historic alleyways, often overlooked by first-time tourists.

 Seek out local-favored spots, including small businesses and cafes, for an authentic neighborhood feel.

 Consider the water taxi to The Wharf for a different D.C.
-Experience with restaurants and recreation.
+Experience with dining and entertainment.